MDecker-MobileComputing/Android_Wuerfel_Fehlersuche/README.md

 <br>

 **!!!
-Contains an error to be found as practice for an programming course – App will crash immediately after start !!!**
+Contains an error to be found as practice for a programming course – App will crash immediately after start !!!**

 <br>